cbragg9/Weather-Dashboard/README.md

 be displayed on launch.

 # Latest Commit
+-If local storage exists, ask user if they want to display last city weather
+-If user selects no, ask user if they want to clear the local storage

+# Previous Commits
 -Store the searched city names in local storage, call API on launch if a stored name exists

-# Previous Commits
 -Return an alert if user submits a search with an empty field
 -Moved script to create new buttons into its own function
 -If city cannot be found, remove the new city button and return an alert